What has happened on day 11 in Tokyo?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

-Fletcher and Bithell clinched the men's 49er in a tense finish, pipping New Zealand's Blair Tuke and Peter Burling.

-There is also the prospect of more British sailing medals, plus further chances in cycling, boxing and diving.
+American gymnast Simone Biles won a bronze having withdrawn from four other finals to protect her mental health.

+"I was proud of myself just to go out there after what I've been through," said the 24-year-old, who finished behind China's Guan Chenchen and Tang Xijing

-In one of the stories of the Games, Norway's Karsten Warholm won men's 400m hurdles gold with a new world record.
+In athletics, Norway's Karsten Warholm won the men's 400m hurdles gold with a new world record.

-Warholm, 25, ran 45.94 seconds to win a final described as "truly unbelievable" by former British hurdler Colin Jackson.
+Warholm, 25, ran 45.94 seconds to smash his own mark and win a final described as "truly unbelievable" by former British hurdler Colin Jackson.

-Success for Fletcher and Bithell was Britain's 12th gold medal of the Games, a tally bettered only by China, the United States, Japan and Australia.

-But earlier on Tuesday, another medal hope - British sprinter Adam Gemili - suffered injury heartbreak in the men's 200m.

-Later, American gymnast Simone Biles will compete in the women's beam final (07:50 BST), having withdrawn from four other finals to protect her mental health.

-A highly anticipated women's 200m final (13:50) sees Jamaican sprinter Elaine Thompson-Herah aiming to win a sprint double.
+A highly anticipated women's 200m final (13:50 BST) sees Jamaica's reigning champion Elaine Thompson-Herah aiming to win an unprecedented women's sprint double-double.

-After already clinching 100m gold, she goes up against fellow Jamaican Shelly-Ann Fraser-Pryce, US sprinter Gabby Thomas - the fastest woman over 200m this year - and Shauna Miller-Uibo of the Bahamas.
+After already clinching 100m gold, she goes up against fellow Jamaican Shelly-Ann Fraser-Pryce, US sprinter Gabby Thomas - the fastest woman over 200m this year - and Shaunae Miller-Uibo of the Bahamas.

+British trio Keely Hodgkinson, Jemma Reekie and Alex Bell will be on the start line together in the women's 800m final (13:25).

 - Day-by-day guide to the Games